Mingkai14/DDGWizard/docs/Generate_features.rst

     <div style="text-align: justify;">
     (5). <span class="keyword-highlight">--blast_process_num</span>
-    This parameter requires you to provide an integer greater than 0 and less than 200.
+    This parameter requires user to provide an integer greater than 0 and less than 200.
 It represents the number of processes (multiprocessing) DDGWizard will use for sequence alignment.
     <p></p>
     </div>